Claude Kogan: Cho Oyu expedition and death

-The expedition to Cho Oyu in 1959 was noteworthy not just because it consisted of female climbers but also because it was international: besides the French Kogan it included the British Dorothea Gravina and the Belgian Claudine van der Straten-Ponthoz.
+The expedition to Cho Oyu in 1959 was noteworthy not just because it consisted of female climbers but also because it was international: besides the French Kogan the team also included Loulou Boulaz from Switzerland, Dorothea Gravina, Margaret Darvall and Eileen Healey from the UK, the Belgian Claudine van der Straten-Ponthoz, and the French mountaineers Jeanne Franco, Colette LeBret and Micheline Rambaud.
+Amongst the Nepali members were Tenzing's daughters Nima and Pem-Pem and his niece Dhoma.
 In 1954, Kogan, with Raymond Lambert, had been forced to turn back 500 meters from the summit, and she was eager to prove herself.

 Kogan and van der Straten-Ponthoz and two Sherpa porters perished in an avalanche.
 Dorothea Gravina then took charge of the expedition.